dgant/PotatoPeeler/README.md

 Terminating `potato-run` doesn't always succeed at ending all the processes it spawns.
 If this happens, you'll need to end those processes manually.
 They'll likely be listed as instances of `bash`.

 ### 📝 `potato-status`
-Displays results of the most recent potato-run.
+Displays results of the most recent `potato-run`.
 Collects replays and logs of games your bot lost.

 `potato-status` prints results directly to the console (see example above).
 It copies replays and logs of losses to a "losses" directory inside your SC-Docker directory.